Fact-Saboteurs: A Taxonomy of Evidence Manipulation Attacks against Fact-Verification Systems: Introduction

 \section{Introduction}

-Disinformation and misinformation have recently gained much-deserved global and societal concerns~\cite{link1_eu}.
-They can have major harmful consequences on our core democratic values (e.g., polarizing the public's opinions and affecting elections~\cite{allcott2017social,pennycook2018prior,bastos2019brexit}), individuals' lives (e.g., spreading hurtful rumors and false accusations~\cite{link2_collages}), and society's health and security (e.g., spreading non-scientific claims about pandemics~\cite{link3_covid,link4_covid}), to name a few.
-To face such dangers, fact-checking and verification (used interchangeably~\cite{thorne2018fever}) is essential to debunk false claims and limit their dissemination; it is a strategy now employed by many platforms~\cite{link5_fb,link6_twitter}, and an established common practice in journalism~\cite{shapiro2013verification}.
+Disinformation and misinformation have recently raised much-deserved global and societal concerns~\cite{link1_eu}.
+They can have major harmful consequences on our core democratic values (e.g., polarizing the public's opinions and affecting elections~\cite{allcott2017social}), individuals' lives (e.g., spreading hurtful rumors and false accusations~\cite{link2_collages}), and society's health and security (e.g., spreading non-scientific claims about pandemics~\cite{link3_covid}), to name a few.
+To face such dangers, fact-checking and verification (used interchangeably~\cite{thorne2018fever}) is essential to debunk false claims and limit their dissemination; it is a strategy now employed by many platforms~\cite{link5_fb,link6_twitter} and an established common practice in journalism~\cite{shapiro2013verification}.

-\textbf{A Need for Automation.} However, manual fact-verification is time-consuming, prohibiting scaling up to the growing amount of claims and online misinformation, promptly and before they prevail~\cite{hassan2015quest}.
-Thus, recent years have witnessed an increasing interest within the Natural Language Processing (NLP) community, driven by calls from the journalism community~\cite{graves2018understanding}, to automate the evidence-based claim verification task~\cite{thorne2018fever,schuster2019towards,saakyan2021covid,popat2018declare,hassan2017toward,thorne2018automated}.
-The most popular framework in this domain is the Fact Extraction and Verification (FEVER)~\cite{thorne2018fever}, which aims to verify human-written claims against Wikipedia as a relatively credible source.
-Given the claim, the task involves 1) the open-domain retrieval of relevant documents, 2) selecting relevant sentences, and 3) verifying the claim against them.
+\textbf{A Need for Automation.} However, manual fact-verification is time-consuming~\cite{guo2022survey}.
+Given the proliferation of online misinformation and its rapid spread, human fact-checkers can find it burdensome and challenging to keep up~\cite{hassan2015quest}.
+This motivated an active research area within the Natural Language Processing (NLP) community to automate the evidence-based claim verification task~\cite{thorne2018fever,schuster2019towards,saakyan2021covid,popat2018declare,hassan2017toward,thorne2018automated}.
+One of the largest and most popular frameworks in this domain is Fact Extraction and Verification (FEVER)~\cite{thorne2018fever}, which aims to verify human-written claims against Wikipedia as a relatively credible source.

+Besides academic interest, automation has been discussed in practice among fact-checking organizations and journalists~\cite{graves2018understanding,link_poynter_22}.
+While professional fact-checking remains principally manual, some organizations are working on preliminary prototypes~\cite{link_fullfact_automated,link_newtral,link_tech_check} to automate various fact-checking steps, with signs that they can be potentially useful as complementary assistive solutions with human supervision~\cite{poynter_washington,link_poynter_argentina}.